 - Does going through your finances make you feel anxious, frightened, completely out of control?

 If you answered “yes” to two or more of these questions, bankruptcy may be in your best interest.
 But before you make any rash decisions, it would be a very good idea to consult an experienced bankruptcy attorney.
-Los Angeles’s Nader Law Firm has been practicing bankruptcy law for over 25 years and can give you an honest assessment of your financial situation.
+Woodland Hills’s Nader Law Firm has been practicing bankruptcy law for over 25 years and can give you an honest assessment of your financial situation.
 Just call (800) 568-0707 for a free consultation.